yanuartadityan/yanuartadityan.github.io/_posts/tutorial/2019-09-01-private-git-repository.md

 Then reload your *bash* by doing `source ~/.bash_profile` and next time, just call *sshlightsail*.
 Voila!

 **Note** This will let you as the owner of the instance to connect to your instance and has all root access.
 It is, in fact, not a good practice.
 You may want to have multiple people working on your instance, one for this project and one for others.
 Thus, it is good to create an another user just to work for this tutorial.
 You can just follow the guide on it [here][s7].
+For now, I'm using the default root user provided by the instance.

-# Step 3: Install necessary components
+# Step 3: All the necessary components

 Update your instance's Ubuntu by calling `sudo apt-get update`.
 This will take a while, but usually it's good time to brew your favorite coffee.